Shawon5030/History-Of-All-Programming-Language-/Python.md

 Strings in Python can be concatenated by "adding" them (using the same operator as for adding integers and floats); e.g., "spam" + "eggs" returns "spameggs".
 If strings contain numbers, they are concatenated as strings rather than as integers, e.g. "2" + "2" returns "22".
 Python supports string literals in several ways:
 Delimited by single or double quotation marks; single and double quotation marks have equivalent functionality (unlike in Unix shells, Perl, and Perl-influenced languages).
 Both marks use the backslash (\) as an escape character.
 String interpolation became available in Python 3.6 as "formatted string literals".[114]
+Triple-quoted, i.e., starting and ending with three single or double quotation marks; this may span multiple lines and function like here documents in shells, Perl, and Ruby.